Skip to Main Content

 • zTrip: A taxi service you can call via an app, phone at 412-777-7777 or their website.

-• On Campus Housing: For an added fee, La Roche University provides you with a room to live on-campus.
+• On-Campus Housing: For an added fee, La Roche provides you with a room to live on campus.
 All rooms come with a private bathroom and are equipped with internet, phone, and television cable services.
-For more information visit www.laroche.edu/reslife.
+More information.

-• Here are a few examples of apartment complexes within 2 miles (3.2 km) of the University’s campus
+Here are a few examples of apartment complexes within two miles (3.2 km) of campus

 Eating on Campus